Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

-Aside from purely inclusive measurements, the EIC will be capable of many other measurements to test fundamental QCD and which offer unique potential sensitivity to the unpolarized proton PDFs.
-For instance, the EIC will also measure semi-inclusive DIS processes.
-Tagged DIS (TDIS) data offer a way to probe the structure of a barely off-shell neutron via semi-inclusive tagging of a slow spectator proton in $e+d\to e^\prime+p+X$ events.
-The EIC electron DIS data augmented with TDIS data was shown~\cite{AbdulKhalek:2021gbh} to improve the determination of all flavors over the whole $x$ range, in particular, for the $d/u$ ratio at large $x$.
-These measurements may complement those planned at JLab by extending their kinematic reach to higher energies.
-On the other hand, SIDIS data offer a way to access PDFs for individual quark flavors, given that the valence parton content of the hadron detected in the final state relates to the fragmenting parton flavor.
-By means of EIC pseudo-data (for $\mathcal{L}=10~$fb$^{-1}$ and $\sqrt{s}$=45 and 140~GeV) it was shown~\cite{Aschenauer:2019kzf} that the impact of pion production SIDIS data on up, down, anti-up and anti-down quark PDFs is moderate, as they are already very well determined.
+The EIC will also measure semi-inclusive DIS (SIDIS) processes.
+Tagged DIS (TDIS) data offer a way to probe the structure of a barely off-shell neutron via semiinclusive tagging of a slow spectator proton in $e+d\to e^\prime+p+X$ events.
+The EIC electron DIS data augmented with TDIS data can improve the determination of all flavors over the whole $x$ range, in particular, for the $d/u$ ratio at large $x$, and to complement JLab experiments by extending their kinematic reach to higher energies.
+On the other hand, SIDIS data would offer a way to access PDFs for individual quark flavors, given that the valence parton content of the hadron detected in the final state relates to the fragmenting parton flavor.
+The analysis of SIDIS data requires the simultaneous knowledge of fragmentation functions (FFs)~\cite{Metz:2016swz}, whose determination will be concurrently improved at the EIC~\cite{Aschenauer:2019kzf,Sato:2019yez,Moffat:2021dji}.
+By means of EIC pseudodata it was shown~\cite{Aschenauer:2019kzf} that the impact of pion production SIDIS data on up, down, anti-up and anti-down quark PDFs is moderate, as they are already very well determined.
 Conversely, the far less known strange PDFs could be constrained substantially by kaon production SIDIS data, particularly at low $x$.
-The analysis of SIDIS data requires the simultaneous knowledge of fragmentation functions (FFs)~\cite{Metz:2016swz}, whose determination will be concurrently improved at the EIC~\cite{Aschenauer:2019kzf,Sato:2019yez,Moffat:2021dji}.
-Finally, final-state tagging of a produced charm quark may also help discriminate among scenarios for the strange sea.
-In~\cite{Arratia:2020azl} an event-level variation in CC DIS production of charm jets was observed depending on the input strange PDFs.
-This dependence suggests that charm-jet production may be a sensitive channel to constrain nucleon strangeness and disentangle patterns of SU(3) symmetry breaking in the light-quark sea.
-Along with direct measurements of the proton's charm structure function, $F^{c\bar{c}}_2$ \cite{Hobbs:2017fom}, the EIC's charm-tagging ability may possibly constrain a nonperturbative component of the charm quark PDF.
+Final-state tagging of a produced charm quark may also help discriminate among scenarios for the strange sea.
+Charm-containing jet production would be sensitive to nucleon strangeness and can disentangle patterns of SU(3) symmetry breaking in the light-quark sea \cite{Arratia:2020azl}.
+Along with direct measurements of the proton's charm structure function, $F^{c\bar{c}}_2$ \cite{GuzziIC:2011,Hobbs:2017fom}, the EIC's charm-tagging ability may possibly constrain a nonperturbative component of the charm quark PDF.